camarenad/wnv_prevention/README.md

 ## Organization

-This project is divided into four different folders:
+This project is divided into four different folders, which we've provided a rundown of here:

 - `data`: All represeting various elements of the city of Chicago
   - Mosquito trap data from 2007 to 2014